 My Camera Gear

-As it happens, I don’t actually make any money from my photography or blog.
+As it happens, I make very little money from my photography or blog.
 Kind of a bummer, but I don’t have the time or energy to truly promote it as would be necessary.
 So now it’s just a passion and my biggest creative outlet.
-Kind of an EXPENSIVE outlet, since I do like my high-quality camera gear. 🙂 I was a Canon shooter for 24 years (Canon 650 film SLR, then the first Digital Rebel, followed by the 30D, the 7D, and finally the 5D Mark III), before switching to the Sony mirrorless system in 2015.
+Kind of an expensive outlet, since I do like my high-quality camera gear. 🙂 I was a Canon shooter for 24 years (Canon 650 film SLR, then the first Digital Rebel, followed by the 30D, the 7D, and finally the 5D Mark III), before switching to the Sony mirrorless system in 2015.
 The following is my current photography gear:

 - Manfrotto Neo-tec 458B tripod with the Really Right Stuff BH-55 ballhead